The Web Health

 Risk Factors for Back Pain

-Back pain can affect anyone at any age, but some conditions may raise your risk of developing back pain.
+• Back pain can affect anyone at any age, but some conditions may raise your risk of developing back pain.

-1. Age is one important factor.
+• Age is one important factor.
 It is a fact that people’s appearance alters as they age.
-The discs between our vertebrae, which are basically cushions, begin to degenerate and become less elastic.
-This may result to rigidity and soreness.
-It is estimated that most people develop back pain at the age of 30 or 40 years.
+The discs between our vertebrae, which are cushions, begin to degenerate and become less elastic.
+This may result in rigidity and soreness.

-2. The common risk factor is physical inactivity.
-Our back muscles should be strong to enable them support the spine.
+• The common risk factor is physical inactivity.
+Our back muscles should be strong to enable them to support the spine.
 When these muscles are not used frequently, they become weak and are most likely to produce pain.
 It’s recommended to have exercises that involve the muscles of the back and the abdomen.

-4. Certain diseases can also contribute to back pain.
+• Certain diseases can also contribute to back pain.
 Arthritis, a condition that causes inflammation in the joints, is a common culprit.
 Some types of cancer can also cause back pain.

 Back Pain Diagnosing

 When you visit a doctor with back pain, they’ll start by listening to your symptoms.
 They’ll want to know exactly what the pain feels like, where it hurts, and what makes it better or worse.
 After this conversation, your doctor will examine your back, checking for tenderness, flexibility, and any unusual signs.
+In some cases, pain might radiate, such as back pain and arm pain, which can indicate nerve involvement.

 In some cases, your doctor might need more information than what they can gather from a conversation and physical exam.
 If your back pain seems linked to an injury, has an underlying cause that requires treatment, or simply won’t go away, they may order additional tests.